 These studies utilise a set of assumptions that describe the key study inputs such as future electricity demand, wind power generation levels, fossil fuelled generator portfolio and fuel prices.
-Where possible these assumptions have been based on publicly published and reviewed data e.g. for generator characteristics, we have used the regulators' 2012-2013 Validated SEM Generator Data Parameters12, for forecasted fuel prices we have used the IEA World Energy Outlook 2012 New Policies scenario13.
+Where possible these assumptions have been based on publicly published and reviewed data e.g. for generator characteristics, we have used the regulators' 2012-2013 Validated SEM Generator Data Parameters14, for forecasted fuel prices we have used a variety of IEA World Energy Outlook 2013 scenarios15.
 The data assumptions and sources to the study are summarised in table 1.